Nicholas Lane Jackson

-Nicholas Lane Jackson, known as N. L. Jackson and "Pa" Jackson, (1 November 1849 – 26 October 1937) was an English sports administrator and author.
+Nicholas Lane Jackson (1 November 1849 – 26 October 1937), known as N. L. Jackson and "Pa" Jackson, was an English sports administrator and author.

 Early life

 Jackson was born in Hackney, London in 1849 to his father, also named Nicholas Lane Jackson, and mother Mary.
 The elder Jackson was a cattle salesman who had moved to the capital from Devon.
 In 1869, the younger Jackson married Mary Ann Williams.
 By 1871, the young married couple were living in Isleworth with two infant children and a servant, with Jackson's occupation listed as "land steward".

+Sports

 Football

 In 1877, Jackson founded Finchley F.C. (initially known as "Finchley Petrels"), also captaining the club.
 He soon started officiating matches, for example serving as umpire alongside C. W. Alcock in an F. A. Cup tie between Old Etonians and Minerva in January 1879.

 In 1880, he was elected to the committee of the Football Association (FA).
 Between 1881 and 1883, he served as assistant secretary to the FA, working alongside Alcock.
 According to one source, although Alcock was the nominal secretary, "the burden of the work [was] borne by Jackson".

 Jackson also founded Corinthian FC (1882) and the London Football Association (1882).